 If you’re into electronic music, then you’re probably already very familiar with Kotchy.
-Chad Curlow aka Kotchy, a nickname given to him by his grandmother, is a musician/sound technician whose sound can’t be fit into a box even if you tried.
-With his mix of Electronic, Pop and Hip Hop, he creates a genre that is all his own.
+Chad Curlow aka Kotchy, a nickname given to him by his grandmother, is a musician/sound technician and his unique sound can’t be fit into a box even if you tried.
+With his mix of Electronic, Pop, and Hip Hop, he creates a genre that is all his own.
 This up-and-coming artist is “older than he feels” and insists that “it’s not about where you’re from, but where you’re at” an obvious Outkast reference.”
 He has worked with industry greats such as Moby, Tricky and Eclectic Method, just to name a few and was awesome enough to take a few minutes out of his busy schedule to answer a few questions for this MethodShop interview.
 Ladies and Gentlemen say hello to Kotchy!

 How did you get the opportunity to open for Moby at SXSW and what was that experience like?